Best Vision Insurance for Seniors in 2023

 - Excellent customer service

-They offer standard and premium vision plans, and are one of the few companies that doesn’t require an enrollment fee.
-One thing to note, is that UnitedHealthcare has become a bit harder to obtain on an individual or family level, as the company has shifted more towards catering to corporate held policy.
+They offer standard and premium vision plans and are one of the few companies that don’t require an enrollment fee.
+One thing to note is that UnitedHealthcare has become a bit harder to obtain on an individual or family level.
+The company has shifted more toward catering to corporate-held policies.
+Additionally, it doesn’t offer the same level of provider accessibility since some retail access points don’t accept it.

 What is Vision Insurance?

-Vision insurance generally refers to wellness plans established to help policyholders lower their out-of-pocket cost for preventive and routine eye care, eyeglasses, contact lenses and other eye-related treatments.
-Some policies may even cover corrective surgeries and procedures such as photo-refractive keratectomy (PRK) and LASIK.
+Vision insurance generally refers to wellness plans established to help policyholders lower their out-of-pocket costs for preventive and routine eye care, eyeglasses, contact lenses, and other eye-related treatments.
+Some policies may even cover corrective surgeries and procedures, such as photorefractive keratectomy (PRK) and LASIK.
 However, vision insurance doesn’t work the same way as traditional medical insurance, which offers unlimited benefits after meeting deductibles and copays.

-Rather, most vision plans work as discount plans with set limits and benefits in exchange for an annual premium.
-Vision insurance covers much of the cost of comprehensive eye examinations, eyewear, and contact lenses, with policyholders paying a small co-pay and or meeting a deductible prior to benefits kicking in.
-Most policies require add-ons to cover enhancements such as scratch-resistant coatings, photochromic lenses, progressive lenses and anti-reflective coatings.
+Instead, most vision plans work as discount plans with set limits and benefits in exchange for a monthly or annual premium.
+Vision insurance covers much of the cost of comprehensive eye examinations, eyewear, and contact lenses, with policyholders paying a small copay or meeting a deductible before benefits kick in.
+Most policies require add-ons to cover enhancements such as scratch-resistant coatings, photochromic lenses, progressive lenses, and anti-reflective coatings.

 What Does Vision Insurance Cover?